 These companies don’t take risks lightly.
-They have maneuvered their ways to the top through brilliant executive decisions and continually developing business models.
+They have maneuvered their way to the top through brilliant executive decisions and by continually developing business models.

 These companies want Ethereum for dozens of reasons.
-They want the blockchain for its speed and efficiency.
-But they also want the Ethereum network for its ability to execute smart contracts.
+They want the platform for its speed and efficiency, but they also want the Ethereum network for its ability to execute smart contracts.

-For those of you unfamiliar with smart contracts, it's a contract in the code that dictates action.
+For those of you who are unfamiliar with smart contracts, it's a contract in the code that dictates action.

-Ethereum’s creator, 23-year-old developer Vitalik Buterin, developed Ethereum to specifically work with smart contracts.
+Ethereum’s creator, 27-year-old developer Vitalik Buterin, developed Ethereum to work with smart contracts.

 Before he created Ethereum, Buterin was heavily involved with Bitcoin and blockchain.
-He realized early on that Bitcoin’s inability to process smart contracts was a major shortcoming for the currency network.
+He realized early on that Bitcoin’s inability to process smart contracts was a major shortcoming of the currency network.

-Ethereum’s network possesses something called an Ethereum Virtual Machine (EVM), which processes smart contracts and makes charges or decisions accordingly.
+Ethereum’s network possesses something called an Ethereum Virtual Machine (EVM), which processes smart contracts and makes charges and decisions accordingly.

-The EVM would rapidly speed up business processes and increase efficiency across the board.
+The EVM rapidly speeds up business processes and increases efficiency across the board.

-Every action that happened would receive the correct response immediately.
+Every action receives the correct response immediately.
 It doesn’t matter if it's a payment, transaction, demand, etc.

 And in the business world, efficiency is money.

-That's why you see so many trendsetters in the EEA.
+That's why you see so many trendsetters and big-name companies in the EEA.
 These companies have CEOs who have predicted trends time and time again.

-They know that by being an early mover in Ethereum, they have positioned their companies for monumental growth down the road.
+They know that by being an early mover and incorporating this kind of technology, they have positioned their companies for potential monumental growth down the road.